 The models available for Lynch syndrome are:

-The Medicare schedule currently contains three item numbers relevant to inherited colorectal cancer syndromes.
+The Medicare schedule currently contains four item numbers relevant to inherited colorectal cancer syndromes.

 These are only rebatable if requested through a specialist and if the patient meets the criteria set out in them.